Sai1721/chatbot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

----

-Feel free to adapt and enhance this README document according to your project's specific requirements and to provide more detailed information about your chatbot application.